ramiel/router.js/README.md

 	});
 ```

-There are three noticeble aspects.
+There are three noticeable aspects.
 Your router object and all its functions are chainable.
 So after an `addRoute` you can chain onther one and so on.
 The matching string is `#/users`, so if your fragment match this pattern your callback will be fired.

 Callback is populated with two arguments: